 Credit Hours Attempted Minimum Acceptable GPA

 1 to 20 hours 1.50 GPA

 21 to 30 hours 1.75 GPA

 31 hours and above 2.00 GPA

+Reminder: A cumulative minimum GPA of 2.00 is required for graduation.

 Academic Referral: Any student who earns less than a 2.00 GPA in any term will be required to seek academic counseling before registering for the following term.
 The purpose of this referral is to assist those students who experience academic problems in their respective program areas.